 You can use AWS KMS to encrypt resources used by this template.
 If you create a KMS key to use with this template, we recommend that you use the following least-privilege permissions for your key policy.
-For more information, see Key Management Service Developer Guide.
+For more information, see Key policies in AWS KMS in the AWS Key Management Service Developer Guide.